TrevorW-code/BashOrganizerMac/README.md

 # BashOrganizerMac
 While learning to make config files, I came across a few fun commands that help organize Mac Files.
-Here are some of the bash files I made
+Here are some of the bash files I made.

-**To Make These Files work, Run these commands**
+*To Make These Files work, Run these commands*

 `chmod +x filename.sh`
 `bash filename.sh`